The Slovenian language in the European Union

 The Ministry of Foreign Affairs monitors the use of Slovenian as an official EU language and fosters closer inter-institutional cooperation between Slovenian translation and interpretation departments and lawyer-linguists in EU institutions and experts in Slovenian state authorities and academic institutions.

-The various aspects of using Slovenian in the legislative process – translation and interpretation – are provided in the manual Slovenian in EU Institutions (available only in the Slovenian language), which contains a number of relevant mailboxes and links.
+The various aspects of using Slovenian in the legislative process – translation and interpretation – are provided in the manual Slovenian in EU Institutions (in Slovene), which contains a number of relevant mailboxes and links.

 Slovene translators, interpreters, and lawyer-linguists in EU institutions